June 11

 For people who want to comparison shop, it's frustrating that most clad stainless brands do not supply this information.
 This is not the case with copper cookware, which is actually priced by the millimeter--so you know exactly what you're paying for and what kind of performance you're going to get.

 But clad stainless cookware is, by and large, not sold that way.
-We don't know why, because it's every bit as important to the cookware's performance as it is for copper cookware.
+We don't know why, because it's every bit as important to clad cookware's performance as it is for copper cookware.
 Perhaps it's the difference selling to professional chefs versus selling to home cooks: it's assumed that home cooks don't want or need this data.

 But if you want to buy wisely, you do need it.